swri-robotics/ConnTact/ReadMe.md

 ### Structure

-Conntact is structured with 3 levels of functionality:
+Conntact is structured with 4 levels of functionality:

+#### ConntactInterface

+ The Interface defines the complete list of abstract functions which Conntact uses to interact with a computer-robot system (hardware and software environment).
+As long as these functions are implemented as intended, Conntact will run on any hardware and will command any robot.
+We provide working Interface examples for the UR10e running in both ROS and ROS 2 (coming soon).

 #### Conntext

-> *Do the following job* ***here*** *and at* ***this*** *angle*

-  The Conntext package provides a bunch of utility functions.
-These translate data from hardware into **task space**: the frame-of-reference of the task to be accomplished.
+  The Conntext package acts as a wrapper which translates world-space data from the interface into the **task space**: the frame-of-reference of the task to be accomplished.
 This way, an algorithm developed at a given position and orientation is automatically reoriented and repositioned when a new task position is fed into the system.
-Conntext also provides useful data, such as speed estimation and sensor data filtering.
+Conntext also provides useful data utilities, such as speed estimation and sensor data filtering.

 #### ConnTask

-> *First do* ***this*** *and then do* ***this*** *and then* ***this***

-  The ConnTask program is an implimentation of the pytransitions Machine package.
-It comprises example functions which run according to an easily-reconfigurable state machine.
-By breaking a task down into sequential tasks, you can use ConnTask to sequence these tasks and add decision-making/redundancy/fallback functionality.
+  To use Conntact, the user creates a ConnTask implementation.
+Conntask is an easily-reconfigurable state machine which automatically associates an AssemblyStep behavior (see below) with each state and transition.
+Once you break a job down into sequential tasks, you can quickly build the functional skeleton of the algorithm.

 #### AssemblyStep

-> *Move like* ***this*** *until you feel* ***this*** *happen*

-  ConnTask can run *functions* for simple tasks, but for tactile sensing you often need a lot of specific variable and flags to track conditions.
-These tasks are streamlined with the AssemblyStep class.
-Each Step object provides all the basic functions for a sensing task - setup, loop behavior, completion checking - and can be easily expanded or overriden to accomplish a wide variety of tasks.
+  ConnTask implements tactile sensing in a pairing of *movement profile* and *end conditions*.
+A *motion profile* describes axes of force, compliance, or resisted motion to be executed by the robot end effector.
+The motion profile drives the robot through space and along surfaces.
+An *end condition* is a description of a force, torque, or motion signal which indicates that the robot has encountered a specific feature of interest which should end the motion profile and move the state machine.
+  The AssemblyStep class makes it extremely easy to first define a motion profile to move the robot through the environment, and then to define the end conditions which indicate that the motion has reached either its goal or an obstacle.
+Depending on the end condition detected, the AssemblyStep instructs ConnTask's state machine which specific next step to which to transition.

 ### Development

 We suggest the following workflow to take a task from a human and give it to a robot.
 We'll use the example of driving a machine screw into a threaded hole to illustrate each step.

 #### 1. Choose the frame-of-reference for your task.
   * The threaded hole is vertical.
 We'll establish the Z axis to be vertical, concentric with the hole.
-The screw's Z axis goes along its axis pointing from the head to the threads.
+We also establish the screw's Z axis along its axis pointing from the head to the threads.

 #### 2. Break the human task down into a sequence of tactile *steps* and *decisions*.
   * Roughly align the Z axes of the screw and hole.